 Workplace cultures have historically valued objective, tangible, analytical, action orientations while simultaneously undervaluing intangible, subjective, reflective orientations.
 When this is true, we are rewarded when presenting material evidence, dispassionate, impersonal, “objective” data, and may be discounted, even punished to some extent when expressing subjective, personal, passionate interests and perspectives.

 Labels of strengths or weaknesses aren’t necessarily correct.
-They tend to depend on context within which they are observed.
-What we call a strength or a weakness are simply two sides of the same coin, or opposite extremes of a pendulum swing.
+They tend to depend on the context within which they are observed.
+What we call a strength or a weakness are simply two sides of the same coin or opposite extremes of a pendulum swing.

 For example, someone who is disorganized (weakness) might also be very creative (strength).
 Someone considered shy (weakness) may be very adept at self-reflection (strength).
-A behavior considered valuable in one context may been seen as an impediment in another.
+A behavior considered valuable in the one context may be seen as an impediment in another.

-Here are some common concerns facilitators have expressed about their “weaknesses” that I believe can be positioned as strengths given the context of group leadership where clarity, understanding, and collaboration are valued.
+Here are some common concerns facilitators have expressed about their “weaknesses” that I believe can be positioned as strengths in contexts where clarity, understanding, and collaboration are valued.

 I am easily confused or overwhelmed during complex discussions.
 At any given time, someone is not tracking with the discussion and could benefit from repetition or a recap.
 What feels like your confusion or overwhelm is probably shared by others.
 The courageous thing to do is to check in and ask for clarification, rephrasing, or restating of key points.
-Further, getting these captured in writing may be really important based on the nature of the work the group is doing.
-If so, distilling complex ideas into key points is a gift of clarity to the group.
+Further, getting these captured in writing may be really important.
+Distilling complex ideas into key points is a gift of clarity to the group.

 I freeze up and don’t know what to say.
 Perhaps you don’t know what to say when silence is the best response.
 Or, when it’s time to ask the group to reflect on the issue at hand.
-Silence is one of the most powerful tools of a facilitator, a tool many are uncomfortable or unskilled at using.
+Silence is one of your most powerful tools, a tool many are uncomfortable or unskilled at using.
 Let your concern about being at a loss for words a welcome invitation not to use any.

 I’m distracted by emotional undercurrents that make it difficult to be objective.
-Unexamined emotional undercurrents usually hold the gold or present the greatest obstacles to collaboration and constructive action.
+Unexamined emotional undercurrents often present the greatest obstacles to collaboration and constructive action.
 You might provide an invaluable gift to groups by acting as the emotional barometer for the group.
-Practice ways to share what you sense (without projecting it on others) in your groups and see what treasures this might uncover.
+Practice ways to share what you feelings or senses (without projecting it on others) in your groups and see what treasures this might uncover.

 I’m not a good public speaker.
 Be an intimate communicator instead.
-If you are not good at talking to large crowds, talk to small groups or communicate one-on-one instead — and focus on being really good at that.
-Talk in ways that connect intimately with people that draw them to you and to each other.
-Learn effective small-group communication and one-on-one skills.
-And even in large groups, if you speak intimately to one person at a time, you will find yourself ultimately connecting deeply with the group drawing them closer to you and to each other.
+If you are not good at talking to large crowds, talk to small groups or communicate one-on-one and focus on being really good at that.
+Even in large groups, if you speak intimately to one person at a time, you will find yourself ultimately connecting deeply with the group drawing them closer to you and to each other.
 Finally, try learning a variety of ways to facilitate small-group activities.
 This will help groups be far more engaged more of the time while also learning from each other.